ZhenghuaNTU/k6312.github.io/index.md

 At the end of this course, students should be able to:

-- Appreciate the basics of text and web mining.
+- Appreciate the basics of data mining and analysis.
-- Understand the advantages and disadvantages of different text mining techniques.
+- Understand the advantages and disadvantages of different data mining techniques.
-- Work on practical problems that can be solved using text mining techniques.
+- Work on practical problems that can be solved using data mining techniques.

 ### Prerequisites:

-- The student has some aptitude for low-level logical thinking since lectures and labs will focus on technical aspects of Text and Web Mining.
+- The student has some aptitude for low-level logical thinking since lectures and labs will focus on technical aspects of Data Mining and Analysis.

-- Basic knowledge in **Python programing**.
+Basic computer programming skill is required before you take this course.
+Also it would be helpful if you have some basic knowledge of mathematics and statistics.

+### Method of Assessment:
+Coursework (individual and group assignments): 40% (40 marks) Class Participation (class interactions and attendance): 10% (10 marks) Final examination: 50% (50 marks); 3 hours closed book exam

 ### Reference Books